peterzam/box/README.md

 ---
 Drawbacks?
-- Sharing X Server and shm(shared memory) directly between host and container, PulseAudio(Sound) over network are dangerous for non-experts.
+- Sharing X Server directly between host and container, PulseAudio(Sound) over network are dangerous for non-experts.
 - The overall size for individual apps with containers will definitely larger than app alone.
 - Some apps may or may not work, pretty difficult to set up like OBS, or not worth to run them on containers like cli apps.
 - Of course, you need docker.